Working Families

 Track Hours Without Adding Work

-Busy families need record-keeping that doesn't take extra time.
-Log an activity in 30 seconds.
-Homeschool Fox handles the rest — compliance tracking, reports, and transcripts included.
+Busy families need record-keeping that doesn't cost extra time.
+Log an activity in 30 seconds, and Homeschool Fox handles the rest: compliance tracking, reports, and transcripts included.

 Free 14-day trial · No credit card required